ocramoa/python-sql/README.md

 This is an experimental project designed to teach myself how to interface with MySQL with Python 3.11.

+# Requirements

+To run the server, you'll need Python 3 and the mysql.connector module.
+You'll also need the MySQL service, with databases you can either download or create on your own.
+While testing this project, I used an example database called employee_db I created with some help from the Internet, along with the sakila database.
+There is no functionality yet in the client or server for creating a database.

+To run the client, all you'll need is Python 3 with the tkinter and socket modules installed.

+I have only tested this project over LAN, so you might run into problems if you connect from a different network.

 # Network Communication

 I used client-server architecture.
 The server receives requests from clients, services them, and sends back data.
 However, this simple server can only service one request at a time.
 Multithreading will be added soon.